Peninsula Grammar benefits from superb facilities and these may be available to hire for your event.

 We boast 3 gymnasiums, 2 with adjoining heated swimming pools which are used all year round.
 Netball, basketball, badminton, gymnastics, table tennis, volleyball and many other sports are played here.

 The Perry Building is named after Mr Doug Perry who was Chairman of the School Board of Directors from 1991 until 1999.
-This award winning, environmentally friendly building was completed in 2007 and houses our Years 7 & 8 Middle Years students.
+This award winning, environmentally friendly building was completed in 2007 and houses Years 7 & 8 Middle Years students.
 The building has large rooms with wide corridors and stairways, welcoming foyers with couches for students to gather and a homely gas fireplace and television in its reception area.

 The Chapel of the Resurrection is a beautiful place of peace and tranquillity with its stunning stained glass windows which were designed by a past student.
 It was consecrated in 1982 which was the School’s 21st year.

 All students from Prep to Year 10 undertake Religious Education classes and can choose to attend an open service held in the Chapel every Friday.
 Local and School families make up the Chapel Congregation which meets for worship on Sundays.
-The Chapel is also used to celebrate weddings, christenings and funerals.
+The Chapel is also used to celebrate weddings, christenings and for funerals.

 The Science Centre is made up of two areas.
 The first is a Middle Years science centre with general science rooms as well as an informal learning area to enable some flexibility in the use of space and teaching and learning styles.
 The VCE Science centre contains specialist rooms for Chemistry, Physics and Biology each of which include a laboratory and a studio.
 These newly built laboratories and studios are all equipped with interactive white boards and sounds systems which allow the recording of lessons.
 The laboratories also have cameras which allow practical work to be recorded so that students who are absent are able to view the experiments and to allow all students to review these at home.
 The Science Centre is a place for students to explore the more theoretical aspects of the various branches of Science and to undertake exciting practical work in our state-of-the-art laboratories.